Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

-Knowing the structure (\ref{structure101}) of the coefficients of the Chapman-Enskog expansion (\ref{series101}), we can write down its formal sum.
+Knowing the structure (\ref{structure101}) of the coefficients of the Chapman--Enskog expansion (\ref{series101}), we can write down its formal sum.
 It is convenient to use the Fourier variables introduced above which amounts essentially to the change $\epsilon\partial_x \rightarrow ik$.
-Substituting the expression (\ref{structure101}) into the Chapman-Enskog series (\ref{series101}), we obtain the following formal expression for the Fourier image of the sum:
+Substituting expression (\ref{structure101}) into the Chapman--Enskog series (\ref{series101}), we obtain the following formal expression for the Fourier image of the sum:

 where the functions $A(k^2)$ and $B(k^2)$ are formal power series with the coefficients (\ref{structure101}):